 - Measurable disease per RECIST 1.1.

-- Patients must not have received prior oncology regimens, including but not limited to
+- Patients must not have received prior immuno-oncology regimens, including but not

-(cytotoxic T lymphocyte-associated protein 4) antibody, or any other antibody or drug
+CTLA-4 (cytotoxic T lymphocyte-associated protein 4) antibody, or any other antibody

-specifically targeting T cell co stimulation or checkpoint pathways, indoleamine
+or drug specifically targeting T cell co stimulation or checkpoint pathways,

-2,3-dioxygenase pathway inhibitors, cancer vaccines, adoptive cell therapies, or other
+indoleamine 2,3-dioxygenase pathway inhibitors, cancer vaccines, adoptive cell

 - Histologically confirmed stage III (unresectable) or stage IV melanoma, as per